U.S. crime writer Elmore Leonard dead at 87

 "My characters are what the books are about.
 The plot just kind of comes along," Leonard told London's Guardian in a 2004 interview.
 "Movies always want to concentrate on the action."

-His favorite movie adaptation of one of his novels was director-writer Quentin Tarantino's reworking of "Rum Punch" into the film "Jackie Brown."
+His favourite movie adaptation of one of his novels was director-writer Quentin Tarantino's reworking of "Rum Punch" into the film "Jackie Brown."

 The cable television series "Justified," the tale of a U.S. marshal in Kentucky that first aired in 2010, was based on Leonard's work and he served as executive producer of the show.